mouse-reeve/recipes/markdown/oatmeal_waffles.md

 In the mean time, combine the flour, oats, spices, and salt in a medium mixing bowl.

-Whisk together the flour mixture, milk, butter, and sugar.
+Whisk together the flax mixture, milk, butter, and sugar.

 Stir the wet ingredients into the dry until just combined.